Though not completely recession-proof, these jobs tend to be in demand no matter what the strength of the economy.

 Skills you'll build:

-As long as there are schools, we'll need teachers and students.
 During the course of their education, teachers learn skills like teaching methodologies, curriculum development, learning theory, classroom management, and educational assessment.
+Whether they work for a public or private institution, teachers may experience greater job security than in other professions.

-While not all legal jobs are recession proof, there are a few fields that tend to hold stead through downturns, including criminal defense, bankruptcy, and health care law.
+While not all legal jobs are recession-proof, a few fields that tend to hold steady through downturns, include criminal defense, bankruptcy, and health care law.
 You don’t necessarily have to attend law school to benefit from the security of a legal job.
-Here are some roles in the legal industry that tend to always be in demand:
+Roles in the legal industry that tend to always be in demand might include:

 Legal assistant